Warnaco Group: Bridgeport Strike of 1915

-During the summer of 1915, approximately 1,300 women and girls employed by The Warner Brothers Corset Company factory in Bridgeport, CT, walked off the job.
+During the summer of 1915, approximately 1,300 women and girls employed by The Warner Brothers Corset Company factory in Bridgeport, Connecticut, walked off the job.
 The strike, which was one of 179 strikes recorded that year, was in favor of eight-hour work days and a 20% increase in wages.
 On 18 August that year, the nearly 4,000 striking workers — who were organized as part of the International Textile Workers of America union — accepted the management's offer of a 12.5% raise and eight-hour days.

-Only one worker was reported injured during this strike.
+One worker was reported injured during this strike.
 Connecticut newspaper The Day reported "a Miss Jones...who is believed to have objected to the [negotiation] proceedings, is said to have been roughly handled by the other strikers, and to have had her clothing almost torn from her."
 No one was arrested for this attack.